acmpesuecc/Recommendation-System/README.md

 # Recommendation-system

-<h4>It would be better to execute this program in google colab.</h4>
+<h4>It would be optimal to execute this program in google colab.</h4>

 ### Purpose:-
- The purpose of this system is to allow users to get recommendations for their favourite shows
+ The purpose of this system is to allow users to get recommendations for their favourite shows and a further aim for anyone to find the best possible recommendation for any item as long as its data is specified in the .csv file .

 ### Libraries needed for the program are:-